Racial Equity & Inclusion

 At Impact, we believe that to write a new chapter and create a more inclusive and equitable democracy, we must build an awareness and a shared understanding of our communities’ history.
 Efforts to require the inclusion of Asian American history in curriculum are critical in attaining this goal.

 Strengthening federal and state-level hate crimes legislation must also be part of the solution.
 Impact was proud to support the COVID-19 Hate Crimes Act of 2021 which passed Congress with an overwhelming majority and makes hate crimes reporting more accessible.
-We must also galvanize around efforts to disaggregate data by sub ethnicities so we can understand how different communities are disproportionately impacted
+We must also galvanize around efforts to disaggregate data by sub-ethnicities so we can understand how different communities are disproportionately impacted